neatorobito/Salut/README.md

     }, 5000);
 ```

-When a device finds a prospective host, you must then call the `registerWithHost()` method.
+Finally, when a device finds a prospective host, you must then call the `registerWithHost()` method.
 ```
     network.registerWithHost(possibleHost, new SalutCallback() {
         @Override